-Timeline: A CS Ph.D. student must complete their depth examination before finishing 18 credit hours in the program.
+Timeline: A CS Ph.D. student must complete their depth examination before (1) finishing the second semester in the program for full-time students (excluding summer), or (2) before proposal defense for part-time students.
 The depth examination must be completed in Spring or Fall semesters only.